Yale-China Association

-The Yale-China Association (雅礼协会 (Yǎlǐ Xiéhuì)), formerly Yale-in-China, is an independent, nonprofit organization which seeks to develop educational programs in and about China and further understanding between Chinese and American people.
-Founded in 1901 and originally a Protestant missionary society, Yale-China's work is characterized by long-term relationships to build Chinese institutional capacity.
-Current programs include the fields of public health and nursing, legal education, English language instruction, American Studies, and cultural exchange for Chinese and American students.
+The Yale-China Association (雅礼协会 (Yǎlǐ Xiéhuì)), formerly Yale-in-China, is an independent, nonprofit organization based in New Haven, Connecticut which sponsors educational programs in and about China in order to further understanding between Chinese and American people.
+Founded in 1901 as a Protestant missionary society, Yale-China's work now builds on long-term relationships to support Chinese institutions and Chinese initiatives in the fields of public health and nursing, legal education, English language instruction, and American Studies.
+The Association works closely with Yale University and is located on the Yale campus, each year sending Yale graduates to teach or work in China, but is not formally connected with it.
+Yale-China is particularly interested in cultural exchange for Chinese and American students.
 Publications include a regular newsletter, biennial report, and the annual Yale-China Health Journal.